polosson/Plantt/README.md

  - **Other event-related actions**
    - Double-click an event to (make something you want)

-Note: for these interactions to be effective, they must be processed in callbacks defined in controller.
-See `js/example.js` for examples use-cases, but you can make anything you want in your own controller.
+Note: for the events interactions to be effective, they must be processed in callbacks defined in controller, using Plantt's custom DOM events.
+See `js/example.js` for examples use-cases, but you can make anything you want in your own controller!

 ## Installation